usdot-jpo-ode/wzdx/data-tables/lanes_table.md

 This table identifies and describes individual lanes within a road event.

-This table is related to the road_event table by the foreign key road_event_id.
-For every record in the road_event table there may exist one or more lane_info records.
+This table is related to the [road_events](/data-tables/road_event_table.md) table by the foreign key road_event_id.
+For every record in the road_event table there may exist one or more record(s) in the lanes table.

 Data Name|Data Type|Description|Conformance|Notes
 -|-|-|-|-|